NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-3-0-to-9-4-0.md

 Insert field 15, Fan Heat Included in Lookup Tables.

+Insert field 16, Fan Heat Gain Location.

-Insert field 16, Motor In Airstream Fraction.
+Insert field 17, Fan Heat Gain In Airstream Fraction.

-Remaining fields 17 onward are the same as previous fields 15 onwards.
+Remaining fields 18 onward are the same as previous fields 15 onwards.
 No other changes.